 The module is intended for trainers, direct service workers (e.g. social workers, psychologists), and social development workers.

 Para- Counselors Training

 This is a five-day training conducted with the aim of teaching participants basic counseling skills in dealing with child sexual abuse survivors.
-Contents also includes qualities of a good counselor, counseling process, basic counseling skills, use of creative modalities in counseling and caring for the self.
-Special topics (Suicide) The basic CSAP training is a pre-requisite for the Para-Counselors training.
-The module is designed for direct service workers (e.g., social workers, psychologists), teachers, guidance counselors and social development workers.
+Content includes qualities of a good counselor, the counseling process, basic counseling skills, use of creative modalities in counseling and caring for the self, with attention to the topic of suicide.
+The basic CSAP training is a prerequisite for the Para-Counselors training.
+The module is designed for direct service workers (e.g. social workers, psychologists), teachers, guidance counselors and social development workers.

 Cyber Safety Training

 This training focuses on the emerging trend of online child sexual abuse.
 It provides different techniques in teaching online safety for the prevention of online child sexual abuse.
 Contents includes: Introduction to the technology; How technology is utilized today; How technology is being used to perpetrate online child sexual abuse; How to teach online safety for children; and How to teach parents to be protective against online abuse of children.
-The basic Child Sexual Abuse Prevention training is a pre-requisite for the Cyber Safety training.
+The basic CSAP training is a prerequisite for the Cyber Safety training.
 The module is designed for trainers, direct service workers (e.g., social workers, psychologists), and social development workers.